How to clean and maintain your motorcycle exhaust

 If you don’t have any burn marks or any material stuck to your exhaust surface, then you can proceed by cleaning with soap and water:

-- Use some soapy water (we prefer dish soap) and a cotton rag (for brushed stainless) or microfiber cloth (ceramic coated or mirror polished) to wash away any grime, dirt or oil.
+3. Use some soapy water (we prefer dish soap) and a cotton cloth to wash away any grime, dirt or oil.

-- Use a clean and dry cotton rag or microfiber cloth to dry the exhaust completely.
+5. Use a clean and dry cotton cloth to dry the exhaust completely.

 Heavy Duty Cleaning